Survey Results - Trainee feedback on Mills & Reeve

 Other offices: Cambridge, Leeds, London, Manchester, Norwich.

 What we’re looking for: We want people who are ready for early responsibility because that is what we will give you.
-You will be highly motivated with excellent interpersonal skills, initiative and business acumen.
+You will be driven, have a positive attitude and an agile approach.
+You will enjoy untangling complicated issues and thrive on building relationships with clients and colleagues.

 Diversity, inclusion and wellbeing at Mills & Reeve